AustinCodingAcademy/alumni-gitbook/2019-summer/4-networking.md

 ### During the event

 * **Embrace the awkwardness.**
   * It's normal to feel awkward at events like these.
-Take breaks between conversations.
-Step outside or take a trip to the restroom if you need a breather.
+Take breaks between conversations with new people.
+Link up with your networking buddy and debrief for 5 minutes.
+Or step outside or take a trip to the restroom if you need a breather.
 * **Excuse me, may I join you?**
   * Politely asking to join a conversation is an expected practice at networking events.
 Everyone is there to meet others, so they will likely welcome the chance to talk to someone new.
 * **Expect 5 minutes or less with recruiters.**